The Computer Program

 Students receive at least 60 minutes of hands-on computer instruction per week.
 They learn typing and web navigation as well as the Microsoft Office Suite; develop basic programming skills with Scratch programming; and explore the outside world through RACHEL, a portable server that stores vast amounts of educational content offline.

-All Computer Center students follow a standard, proven curriculum, based on the Internet and Computing Core Certification Global Standard 4 (IC3 GS4), an internationally-respected computer certification.
+All Computer Center students follow a standard, proven curriculum, based on the Internet and Computing Core Certification Global Standard 4 (IC3 GS4)—an internationally-respected computer certification—and aligned with Guatemala’s national curriculum.
 The course of study consists of 100 lessons spread over a student’s three-year middle school education.
 At the end of each unit, students complete standardized evaluations that assess their progress.

 Students’ families pay a small fee ($3-$4 per month) for their children to use the computers.
 The fees go into a revolving fund, which is used to cover operating expenses (like maintenance and software updates) and purchase new computer equipment as the original equipment wears out or becomes obsolete.
 This way, generations of students can benefit from access to computer technology.